How to Make Steam Buns Dough from scratch. Let me show You!

 - Parchment Paper: Cut 5 pieces of 5×5 parchment paper to line bottom of the Siopao.

-- Shape: Roll the dough into your palm, then flatten it to form a disc about 4-inch (it doesn’t have to be exact).
-Do this for all the dough portions.
+- Shape: Roll the dough into your palm.
+Using a rolling pin, roll and flatten it to form a disc about 4-5 inch (it doesn’t have to be exact).

 - Rest Period 2: Cover with warm tea towel and set aside in a warm place for another 1/2 hour or until it starts to rise and stretch.
-At this point, the texture will be smooth and the size will be bigger and expanded.
+At this point, the texture will be smooth and the size will be bigger, it will expand in size.

 - Steam buns for 10 -15 minutes.
 Do not over crowd the steamer.
 If you do not have a steamer like me, use a wide pan and pour water in it.
 Then put a wire rack and place the Siopao on top.
 Cover and steam.